Key events & highlights

 AAFT 5th Annual Conference

-We are delighted to announce that the AAFT 5th Annual Conference had successfully concluded in Taipei on Sunday Oct-28, which over 200 participants from all over Asia and abroad attended.
+We are delighted to announce that the AAFT 5th Annual Conference, "In Search of Diversified Families: The Development, Ecology, and Future of Family Therapy in Asia" had successfully concluded in Taipei on Sunday Oct-28, which over 200 participants from all over Asia and abroad attended.
 A big thank you to Dr. Hao-Wei Wang, Chair of the Conference Organizing Committee and his team for their hard work in making the conference a huge success.

 The opening keynote, “Dancing with Asian families: Dialogue on Differences and Similarities” by our President, Dr. Wai-Yung Lee, set the tone for dialogue for the 3-day conference, which included inspiring exchange and sharing amongst participants from all regions.
 Dr. Maurizio Andolfi’s post-conference workshop, "Sadness, Self Harm and Suicide Attempts In Adolescents - How To Elicite Resources From Extended Families And Community" once again reminded us of the importance of including children in family therapy.